gatox/pysurf_fssh/README.md

 #

 [PySurf-FSSH](https://doi.org/10.1021/acs.jctc.4c00012) is an extension of the [PySurf](https://github.com/mfsjmenger/pysurf) software package that enables nonadiabatic molecular dynamics simulations using the Tully’s fewest switches surface hopping (FSSH) scheme or the Landau–Zener surface hopping (LZSH) method.
-It includes built-in interfaces with several quantum chemistry packages such as [Q-Chem](https://manual.q-chem.com/latest/), [OpenMolcas](https://gitlab.com/Molcas/OpenMolcas), [BAGEL](https://nubakery.org/), and the quantum algorithm State-Averaged Orbital-Optimized VQE ([SAOOVQE](https://github.com/qc2nl/SAOOVQE)).
+It includes built-in interfaces with several quantum chemistry packages such as [Q-Chem](https://manual.q-chem.com/latest/), [OpenMolcas](https://gitlab.com/Molcas/OpenMolcas), [BAGEL](https://nubakery.org/), and quantum algorithms such as the State-Averaged Orbital-Optimized Variational Quantum Eigensolver ([SAOOVQE](https://github.com/qc2nl/SAOOVQE)) and the Natural Orbital Functional Variational Quantum Eigensolver ([NOFVQE](https://github.com/felipelewyee/NOF-VQE)).
 Thanks to PySurf’s flexible architecture, new interfaces can be added with minimal effort.
 As a demonstration, an analytical Linear Vibronic Coupling (LVC) model is also included, providing a fast and accessible way to test and extend PySurf-FSSH functionality.

 ---